ne62rut/coastal_trapped_waves/README.md

 . correlate_tg_with_grids.ipynb
     takes the output of 2. (filtered tide gauges time series) and 3. (filtered altimetry time series) and correlate them, by offering the possibility to select a lag correlation

+. correlate_tg_with_grids_1d.ipynb
+    compare the time series with a filtered version of CMEMS and SWOT maps at the closest location to the tide gauges

 # Diary

+28.11.2024
+I have created correlate_tg_with_grids_1d.ipynb as described below, but I have expanded it also to include the model time series.
+Then, I should do the analysis of the Hovmoller diagrams computing the phase speed and possibly the EOF analysis

+24.10.2024
+Next step is to put the correlation analysis from analyse_tg_ctw_withswot.ipynb on a separate independent code.
+And then in yet another code the analysis of the Hovmöller diagrams.
+We can call it correlate_tg_with_grids_1d.ipynb

 23.10.2024
+temp_phase_speed_computation was written to demonstrate synthetically that, given a Hovmöller diagram, we can compute the phase speed of a Kelvin wave.
+I want to separate analyse_tg_ctw_withswot.ipynb in different functions that use the fact that I am saving externally the filtered time series.
+First of all, I separate the isolation and filtering of the tide gauges.
+This is now done in create_filtered_time_series_tg.ipynb.
+The next step is to remove those blocks from analyse_tg_ctw_withswot.ipynb and do the computations of that code by loading the externally created datasets.

+22.10.2024
 create_filtered_time_series has been extended to include bluelink data. general_checks.ipynb was created as a quit tool to check outputs

 21.10.2024